Why Should I Care About High Cholesterol in Men?

 Eat a healthier diet.
 To reduce your cholesterol, one of the most important changes to make is to cut back on the amount of saturated fat and trans fats in your diet.
 That means cutting back on meat and poultry -- either by eating smaller portions or eating them less often -- and choosing skim or low-fat dairy products.
 It also means eating less fried food, processed food, and foods high in sugar.

 It is also important to increase the amount of soluble fiber you eat.
 This form of fiber, found in oatmeal, kidney beans, and apples, for example, helps remove LDL from the body.

+Lose weight.
 If you are overweight or obese, losing even just a few pounds can help lower your cholesterol levels.
-There is no magical formula for weight loss, of course, but reducing portion sizes and cutting out things you can easily live without, such as beverages sweetened with sugar, is a good place to start.
+There is no magical formula for weight loss, of course, but reducing portion sizes and cutting out things you can easily live without, such as beverages sweetened with sugar, are good places to start.
 The average American now gets more than 20% of calories from beverages.
 Switching to water is painless and can make a big difference in total calories.

-Regular exercise -- as little as a brisk 30-minute walk most days -- raises HDL and may also slightly lower LDL.
+Get regular exercise.
+As little as a brisk 30-minute walk most days raises HDL and may slightly lower LDL.
 Exercise is especially important if you have high triglyceride and LDL levels and more than your share of abdominal fat.

 The first treatment of choice for high cholesterol is adopting a healthier lifestyle.
 In many men who have cholesterol in the borderline high category, healthier habits can bring the numbers down to normal.
 If lifestyle changes are not enough, a variety of cholesterol-lowering medications are available.